jsunn-y/SGPO/APEXGo/README.md

 To check the qualty of generated sequences, use `generation/generation.ipynb` and `generation/generation.py`.
 The model checkpoints will be saved to `generation/saved_models`.

 ## Optimization with APEXGo:
-To run the APEXGo algorithm and save outputed sequences with associated fitness values:
-Customize `optimization/constrained_bo_scripts/optimize.sh` and run:
+To run the APEXGo algorithm and save outputed sequences with associated fitness values, customize `optimization/constrained_bo_scripts/optimize.sh` and run:
 ```
 bash optimization/constrained_bo_scripts/optimize.sh
 ```